Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of

-The THC decomposition is implemented using a pre-open-source, legacy version of the \textsc{CoQuí} (Correlated Quantum ínterface) code,~\cite{CoQui::Github} which performs the least-squares fitting of DF three-index tensors to the separable ISDF/LS-THC form.
-All THC-sc$GW$ and THC-sc$GW\Gamma$ calculations were conducted with the inverse temperature of $\beta = 1000\ \mathrm{a.u.}^{-1}$~(corresponding to about 316 K).
+The THC decomposition is implemented using a legacy version developed before the open-source release of the \textsc{CoQu\'i} (Correlated Quantum \'interface) code,~\cite{CoQui::Github} which performs the least-squares fitting of DF three-index tensors to the separable ISDF/LS-THC form.
+All THC-sc$GW$ and THC-sc$GW\Gamma_{\Sigma}$ calculations were conducted with the inverse temperature of $\beta = 1000\ \mathrm{a.u.}^{-1}$~(corresponding to about 316 K).
 For imaginary-time/frequency resolution we used high-precision intermediate-representation (IR) grids from the \textsc{sparse-ir} package~\cite{Sparse-ir:grid:2023}, characterized by the IR cutoff parameter (grid number) $\Lambda$.
-Detail of grid choice are addressed in Table S4 and S5.
+Detail of grid choice are addressed in the Supporting Information.

 To accelerate and stabilize the convergence of the Green's function calculations, we combined frequency-dependent commutator direct inversion in the iterative subspace (CDIIS)~\cite{Pokhilko:algs:2022} with simple linear damping across iterations.
 Detailed parameter choices for IR grid number $\Lambda$, CDIIS, and simple damping rate are included in the Supporting Information.